levicherrin/aws-web-hosting/docs/staticWebsite/README.md

 2.  **Create a new CloudFront distribution.** Configure the distribution with the following:

     - **Origin domain:** Select the **REST API endpoint** of the S3 bucket as the origin.

-        > [!TIP]
-        > The REST API endpoint is for programmatic access to the S3 bucket, unlike the website endpoint for browsers.

     - **Origin Access Control (OAC):** Add a new OAC identity using the distribution wizard.
 Choose to manually add permissions to the S3 bucket.

-        > [!IMPORTANT]
-        > Origin Access Control (OAC) is the recommended method to restrict access to the S3 content, allowing only CloudFront to access it.

     - **Viewer protocol policy:** Set this to "Redirect HTTP to HTTPS" for secure access.
     - **Price class:** Choose a price class aligned with the budget and expected user locations.
     - **Default root object:** Enter the website's index document (e.g., `index.html`).